UMCarpentries/intro-curriculum-r/paper/paper.md

-teach computational skills in an integrated manner, demonstrate the reproducible research workflows we use in our own work, deliver an appropriate and consistent amount of content, that also reduces the burden for new instructors to get involved, all the while maintaining the same inclusive pedagogy that has been refined by The Carpentries organization.
+teach computational skills in an integrated manner, demonstrate the reproducible research workflows we use in our own work, deliver an appropriate and consistent amount of content, and reduce the burden for new instructors to get involved, all while maintaining the same inclusive pedagogy that has been refined by The Carpentries organization.

 # Collaborative Curriculum Development